eyalroth/ScalaImplictsProposal/dependency-injection.md

 `implied` parameters behave similarly to how `implicit` parameters behave nowadays - values are passed to them indirectly, and in-turn they pass themselves indirectly to `implied` parameters of nested functions (propagation).

-Any expression can become implied in a certain context by `imply`-ing it:
+Any expression can become implied in a certain scope by `imply`-ing it:

 ```scala
 imply 2